mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

 a bare mediawiki formula that we can use as a starting point to add our nfs client hooks.
+Note this is an 'nfsdemo' branch just for this demo... the real mediawiki formula should now have nfs support in the trunk.

 Now, we can copy sample nfs client hooks from